 This is the intersection of three roads – Aerator Road (part of Whiting Street Reservoir Road), Mountain Park Road, and Mount Tom Ski Area Road.
+(LOCATION)

 It is obvious what they led to.
 The ski area is only a mile away from this point.
 The Mount Tom Ski Area Road also leads to an access road to climb the mountain.
-The trolley bed as one time passed close to here.
+The trolley bed at one time passed close to here.
 The road to the reservoir was made in 1963 and is called Aerator Road.

-4 – Intake Reservoir
+4 – Intake Reservoir and its Dam

-Notice the fluoridation and chlorination station to the south built in 1965.
+Notice the fluoridation and chlorination station to the south built in 1965 and 1970.
 This is the second chlorination building along the road with the first being built in 1941 but removed in 1965.
-It was on a service road that passed from here to the south.
 There is a municipal pipe below your feet that leads to the downtown Holyoke, the Highlands, Smith Ferry and the Flats.
 The grassy knoll to your south is the location of the former chlorination station.
 Its foundation is apparent at two locations if you look carefully.
 The original entrance road is at the midsection of the knoll.
 There was also a barn in the middle western edge of the knoll for supplies.

-5 – Hastings Brook
+5 – Hastings Brook and the Sluiceways

-Hastings Brook is found at the crossing of a brook over a small footbridge.
+Hastings Brook (LOCATION) is found at the crossing of a brook over a small footbridge.
 This brook at one time caused much problems with the water being piped into Holyoke.
 It used to flood when either the brook or the spillway was very active.
 Its suspended load of silt and clay would get into the Intake Reservoir and cause the water to have a high turbidity.
 This problem was alleviated when a small dam was placed under the crossing.

 6 – Fountain